Artist Bio (2025)

 Some things arrive before we have language for them—felt through presence, outline, atmosphere.
 My work began in that space: holding aesthetic qualities, but carrying its own kind of urgency.

-Through an interdisciplinary practice that spans painting, ceramics, mosaic, printmaking, and drawing, my work emerges from sustained labor and is shaped by literary, historical, and personal references.
+Working across painting, ceramics, mosaic, printmaking, and drawing, my practice emerges from sustained labor and is shaped by literary, historical, and personal references.
 My work is grounded in a process where labor itself holds meaning, not just as a final result but a form of endurance and a kind of devotion.
 Beauty, in this context, isn’t an escape from criticality—it’s a tool.
 It distracts, invites, wounds, heals.
 It holds.

-My works are documents of a climate—personal, political, and material.
-This work moves beyond capturing what is, toward imagining how we endure—through beauty, labor, perspective, language, and poetry.
+The works function as documents of a climate—personal, political, and material—embedded in domestic scale, architectural fragments, and the body’s relation to use and wear.
+Rather than capturing what is, the work imagines how we endure—through beauty, labor, perspective, language, and poetry.

 - Forrest, 2025